Skip to main content

 How many people will be on Expedition with me?

-Is there a way I can travel with other volunteers?
+Is there a way I can travel with other Venturers or Venturer Managers?

 How much money do I need to take with me?

-You will need some spending money for snacks, drinks and any souvenirs you wish to buy.
-This varies depending on destination, you can discuss this further with the Expedition team or Volunteer Coordinators.
+You will need some spending money for snacks, drinks, and any souvenirs you wish to buy during your gap year abroad.
+The amount required can vary depending on the destination.
+You can discuss this further with the Expedition team or your Venturer Coordinator to help you with gap year budgeting.

 What do I need to take with me?

 This will vary depending on your Expedition location.
-Your volunteer coordinator will ensure that you are given a thorough packing list.
+Your Venturer Coordinator will ensure that you are given a thorough packing list.

 How do I take photos or listen to music without my phone?